yesiree/node-pid/README.md

 > A module for generating universally-unique, _public_ IDs or *PIDs*

-This module generates IDs with the same level of uniqueness as UUIDs (version 4 of [RFC4122](https://www.ietf.org/rfc/rfc4122.txt)), but shorter.
+This module generates IDs with the same level of uniqueness as UUIDs (version 4 of [RFC4122](https://www.ietf.org/rfc/rfc4122.txt)), but shorter, and, by default, without hyphens.
 This makes them a better fit for URL parameters and other places where IDs will be visible to the end-user.

+Here's an example of the difference between a `PID` and a `UUID`:

 ```
-2uiLXlsQx4BWVAVtqN1QDj
+2uiLXlsQx4BWVAVtqN1QDj // PID
-e7a717df-3b31-46f6-bd56-cba1d6c5febf
+e7a717df-3b31-46f6-bd56-cba1d6c5febf // UUID
 ```

 ## Installation